Nuclear missile base now popular tour

 “And we were doing duck-and-cover drills in school – as though that was going to help,” Howell said.
 I remember it well: Nuclear war seemed very possible, some thought inevitable.

-Base little changed from its heyday
+Nike base little changed from its heyday

-Once the base was abandoned, because it was in a national park, it changed little.
+Once the Nike base was abandoned, because it was in a national park, it changed little.
 Thus the buildings have the original murals painted by soldiers and you can see the scary original warning signs (“U.S. Army Restricted Area.
 Use of Deadly Force Is Authorized.”)

 One inexplicable thing that hasn’t changed is that the administration building is pink.
 Now called the Beard Center, a workplace for Everglades scientists, the admin building for the Nike base is a large pink structure where the tours begin.
 Originally, this site would have had five tall radar towers.